Cptweirdo/whisperX/docs/cpp-core-migration-plan.md

 ### 3a.
 Correctness — golden-parity tests

-The repo has **no golden data files today**; tests synthesize inputs and mock the models.
-The port needs ground truth, so we add a **golden-vector generator**: a script/pytest pass that runs the *real* Python pipeline over a small fixed clip set and dumps each stage's intermediates to JSON —
+The repo has **no per-stage golden data files today**; the unit tests synthesize inputs and mock the models.
+(It *does* now have a **Playwright end-to-end suite** — `app/web/tests/e2e/` — that drives the real Svelte SPA against a seeded Flask backend over the JSON/SSE API; that's an **integration oracle**, complementary to the per-stage goldens below: once C++ stages swap in behind `WHISPERX_CORE_STAGES`, the same e2e run validates the whole pipeline through the real UI, not just stage diffs.
+See §6 / the Phase 5 brief.)
+The port still needs stage-level ground truth, so we add a **golden-vector generator**: a script/pytest pass that runs the *real* Python pipeline over a small fixed clip set and dumps each stage's intermediates to JSON —